itscturner/ansible/roles/modprobe/README.md

 modprobe
 ========

-An ansible role to install and configure modprobe.
+An ansible role to configure kernel modules with modprobe.

 Role Variables
 --------------